solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   [Get started with log queries in Azure Monitor]

 -   [Monitor Azure Database for PostgreSQL Flexible Server using Percona Monitoring and Management (PMM)]

 # 06 / Networking and Security

 The Azure Database for PostgreSQL Flexible Server network configuration can adversely affect security, application performance (latency), and compliance.
 This section explains the fundamentals of Azure Database for PostgreSQL Flexible Server networking concepts.

 Azure Database for PostgreSQL Flexible Server provides several mechanisms to secure the networking layers by limiting access to only authorized users, applications, and devices.

 > ![Watch icon] **Watch:** [Networking and Security \[6 of 16\] \| Azure
-> Database for PostgreSQL - Beginners Series][12]
+> Database for PostgreSQL Flexible Server - Beginners Series][52]

 ## Public vs. Private Access